homanchou/sketchyPad/README.md

 Specs:

-- it should create a background canvas
+- it should have a background image on the body via css
-- it should load background canvas with paper texture
+- it should save background image into final saved image
-- it should create a foreground canvas to receive completed tool gesture
+- it should have a main canvas to receive paint brush and drawing
-- it should create a staging canvas to animate the tool as it is being used
+- it should have a foreground canvas 'staging' to animate brush transitions as you draw
 - it should set canvases to full screen
 - it should bind to touch events for touch capable devices
 - it should bind to mouse events for desktop browsers